Innovation for a new moment

 Endless video meetings, rigid schedules, fewer opportunities to connect with colleagues and diminished time for focused work have been a big part of the problem.
 I find myself more drained and exhausted at the end of each day.

 Slack has helped many companies transition to remote work, but employees need greater flexibility in when and how they communicate.
-They need tools for greater engagement with colleagues inside their organisation and partners outside the ‘walls’ of their organisation.
+They need tools for greater engagement with colleagues inside their organization and partners outside the “walls” of their organization.

-At Slack, we realised that we needed to stop trying to replicate the way that we worked in the office and instead build tools to enable new ways of working.
+At Slack, we realized we needed to stop trying to replicate the way we worked in the office and instead build tools to enable new ways of working.

 Encouraging serendipity with lightweight audio

-We believe that this will lead to better work, bring more of a human touch to our office connections and help teams spark innovation.
+We believe this will lead to better work, bring more of a human touch to our office connections, and help teams spark innovation.

 Replacing meetings with asynchronous video